capensis/canopsis/doc/developper-guide/middleware/index.rst

 Its configuration can be done with fine grains or done in a common way to middleware concerns thanks to an uri.

-In a data oriented approach, it is useful to taking care about the data behavior which is changing related to quality of services (QoS).
+In a data oriented approach, it is useful to take care about the data behavior which is changing related to quality of services (QoS).
 For example http://www.omg.org/spec/dds4ccm/1.1/PDF/ describes a data in a pubsub middleware which can become an event or a status information depending on QoS values.

 Therefore, a middleware configuration depends on a ``data type``.